Solomon equations for qubit and two-level systems: Insights into non-Poissonian quantum jumps: Analytic solutions and approximations

-\textbf{A. The case of identical cross relaxation rates:} The system of differential equations can be solved analytically for the special case when all cross relaxation rates are identical, $\Gamma_\text{qt}^k = \Gamma_\text{qt}$.
+The system of differential equations can be solved analytically for the special case when all cross-relaxation rates are identical, $\Gamma_\text{qt}^k = \Gamma_\text{qt}$.
 While this case is likely not relevant for dielectric TLSs in superconducting devices, it might be applicable for an environment consisting of hyperfine split spins given their narrow frequency distribution \cite{deGraaf2017Jan}.
 When the system is driven out of equilibrium by operating the qubit, e.g. following the polarization protocol described earlier, the TLSs will always be populated identically.
-This means that the $(n - 1)$-fold eigenvalue $\lambda_1 = \Gamma_\text{t} + \Gamma_\text{qt}$ does not take part in the relaxation dynamics, which will therefore be biexponential.
+This means that the $(n - 1)$-fold eigenvalue $\lambda_1 = \Gamma_\text{t} + \Gamma_\text{qt}$ does not take part in the relaxation dynamics, which will therefore be bi-exponential.
 We derive the analytical solutions in \aref{sec_solomon_solutions}.

 The relaxation of the qubit and the corresponding transition rates $\Gamma_\uparrow$ and $\Gamma_\downarrow$ are depicted in \fref{fig_solomon} for different numbers of TLSs with different initial populations.
 The qubit initialization, typically to the ground state $p_\text{q,0}^* = 0$ or excited state $p_\text{q,0}^* = 1$, leads to distinct long-term relaxation dynamics.
 This can be observed in particular for a small number of TLSs, as shown in \frefadd{fig_solomon}{a}.
 The qubit initialization does not affect the starting value for the transition rates.
-However, since the initialization adds or removes one quanta in the system, we notice a difference in the relaxation on longer time scales, as shown in \frefadd{fig_solomon}{b}.
-The biexponential relaxation in this scenario is qualitatively similar to the experimental results presented in \rcite{Spiecker}, but insufficient to describe the slow and non-exponential relaxation observed on long time scales (cf. \frefadd{fig_loglog}{b}).
+However, since the initialization adds or removes one quanta in the system, we notice a difference in the relaxation on longer timescales, as shown in \frefadd{fig_solomon}{b}.
+The bi-exponential relaxation in this scenario is qualitatively similar to the experimental results presented in \rcite{Spiecker}, but insufficient to describe the slow and non-exponential relaxation observed on long timescales (cf. \frefadd{fig_loglog}{b}).
 These effects can only be explained when the rates $\Gamma_\text{qt}^k$ are not identical.
-Instead, a few fast and many slow cross relaxations rates are required.
+Instead, a few fast and many slow cross-relaxations rates are required.